-The principal developer will provide all the infrastructure referred to in clause 9.1 at times to satisfy the requirements of the MHIA which provides for the infrastructure to be constructed to meet the rate of development in the sector.
-Initial infrastructure works are anticipated to be constructed by May 2006.
-The staging of the roadworks where approved by Council will be as described in clause 9.1.1 and the MHIA.

-Except as described elsewhere in this Clause, no other works depend on the provision of this infrastructure.

-Council is to use its best endeavours, including its powers of resumption if lawful, to obtain all necessary rights to permit the construction of water and sewerage infrastructure if such infrastructure is constructed on land external to the DCP area over which Council does not have such rights.
+- 9.5.1 The principal developer will provide all the infrastructure referred to in clause 10.1 at times to satisfy the requirements of the MHIA which provides for the infrastructure to be constructed to meet the rate of development in the precinct.
+Initial infrastructure works are anticipated to be constructed by February 2009.
+The completion of the roadworks where approved by Council will be as described in clause 9.1.1 and the MHIA. - 9.5.2 Except as described elsewhere in this clause, no other works depend on the provision of this infrastructure. - 9.5.3 Council is to use its best endeavours, including its powers of resumption if lawful, to obtain all necessary rights to permit the construction of water and sewerage infrastructure if such infrastructure is constructed on land external to the DCP area over which Council does not have such rights.